JWahle/piCoreCDSP/README.md

 and automatic samplerate switching on a [piCorePlayer](https://www.picoreplayer.org/) installation.

 ## Requirements
-- a fresh piCorePlayer 9.2.0 installation without any modifications
+- a fresh piCorePlayer 10.0.0 or 9.2.0 installation without any modifications
 - on an armv7 or arch64 compatible device (Raspi 2/3/4/5)

 ## How to install
-1. Select a valid output for your Raspi in `Squeezelite Settings > Audio output device settings` For most Raspi models `Headphones` works.
-For the Raspi zero, 400, 5 or compute module you have to use HDMI or your DAC of choice.
+1. Select a valid output for your Raspi in `Squeezelite Settings > Audio output device settings`.
+   Check [here](#squeezelite-doesnt-start-even-though-it-is-set-to-auto-start) for more info.
 2. Increase piCorePlayer SD Card size to at least 200MB via `Main Page > Additional functions > Resize FS`
 3. Run `install_cdsp.sh` on piCorePlayer from a terminal:
    - SSH onto the piCorePlayer as user `tc`